Overview of figure generation using the Illustration Editor

 Rearrange position of enabled dimensions

-In addition to revisiting the steps above, you can also rearrange the layout by dragging and dropping dimensions into new positions in the Layout settings menu or Layout Preview.
-From the Layout settings menu, hover over the dotted grid on the right side of the layout position, and click and drag that dimension into another position, e.g. drag columns into rows.
-From the Layout Preview, the horizontally-oriented dimensions (columns and horizontal tables) and row-oriented dimensions (rows and vertical tables) can be swapped be dragging the blue dimensions boxes by the dotted grids.
+In addition to revisiting the steps above, you can also rearrange the layout by dragging and dropping dimensions into new positions in the Layout Settings menu or Layout Preview.
+From the Layout Settings menu, hover over the dotted grid on the right side of the layout position, and click and drag that dimension into another position, e.g., drag columns into rows.
+From the Layout Preview, the horizontally oriented dimensions (columns and horizontal tables) and row-oriented dimensions (rows and vertical tables) can be swapped by dragging the blue dimensions boxes by the dotted grids.

 Rearrange order of Sample tags within dimensions